jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

   (a) may require any person who is in possession of an aviation document, or of any certificate, book, manual, record, list, notice, or other document that is required to be kept under this Act or, in the case of an Australian AOC with ANZA privileges, under Australian law, to produce or surrender it; and
   (b) must, if a document is surrendered under paragraph (a), orally inform the relevant aviation document holders or, if applicable, the relevant Australian AOC with ANZA privileges holder, as soon as practicable, and in writing that the document has been surrendered.
 (3A) The right of access and the powers conferred by any of subsections (1) to (3) may not be used to gain a right of access to, to inspect, or to require the production or surrender of a record specified in paragraph (a) or paragraph (b) of section 14C(2) of the Transport Accident Investigation Commission Act 1990.
-(4) Nothing in subsection (1) or subsection (2) of this section shall confer on any person the power to enter any dwellinghouse, or any marae or building associated with a marae, unless the entry is authorised by a warrant given by a judicial officer on written application on oath, which shall not be granted unless the judicial officer is satisfied that the entry is essential to enable the inspection to be carried out.
+(4) Nothing in subsection (1) or subsection (2) shall confer on any person the power to enter any dwellinghouse, or any marae or building associated with a marae, unless the entry is authorised by a warrant given by a judicial officer on written application on oath, which shall not be granted unless the judicial officer is satisfied that the entry is essential to enable the inspection to be carried out.
-(5) Every warrant issued under subsection (4) of this section shall be directed to a named person and shall be valid for a period of 1 month from the date of its issue or such lesser period as the judicial officer considers appropriate; and the period of validity shall be shown in the warrant.
+(5) Every warrant issued under subsection (4) shall be directed to a named person and shall be valid for a period of 1 month from the date of its issue or such lesser period as the judicial officer considers appropriate; and the period of validity shall be shown in the warrant.
-(6) Every person exercising the power of entry conferred by subsection (1) or subsection (2) of this section shall carry a warrant of authority issued by the Director specifying—
+(6) Every person exercising the power of entry conferred by subsection (1) or subsection (2) shall carry a warrant of authority issued by the Director specifying—
-  (a) the name and the office or offices held by the person; and (b) that the person is authorised by the Director to exercise the power conferred by subsections (1) and (2) of this section to enter aircraft, aerodromes, buildings, and places, and to carry out such inspection; and
+  (a) the name and the office or offices held by the person; and (b) that the person is authorised by the Director to exercise the power conferred by subsections (1) and (2) to enter aircraft, aerodromes, buildings, and places, and to carry out such inspection; and
   (c) in the case of an Australian AOC with ANZA privileges, that the power is being exercised at the request of CASA.
-(7) Every person exercising the power of entry conferred by subsections (1) and (2) of this section shall produce the warrant of authority and evidence of identity—
+(7) Every person exercising the power of entry conferred by subsections (1) and (2) shall produce the warrant of authority and evidence of identity—
   (a) if practicable on first entering the aircraft, aerodrome, building, or place; and (b) whenever subsequently reasonably required to do so.
-(8) Every sworn member of the Police shall have and may exercise all or any of the powers conferred on a person who has been duly authorised by the Director under this section.
+(8) Every constable shall have and may exercise all or any of the powers conferred on a person who has been duly authorised by the Director under this section.

 ### 25 Powers of entry of Corporation
-(1) Subject to subsection (3) of this section, Airways Corporation of New Zealand Limited may— (a) enter upon any land for the purpose of gaining access to cables, wires, navigational aids, or other equipment used for the purpose of carrying out the functions of the Corporation, being equipment installed before the 1st day of January 1988; and
+(1) Subject to subsection (3), Airways Corporation of New Zealand Limited may— (a) enter upon any land for the purpose of gaining access to cables, wires, navigational aids, or other equipment used for the purpose of carrying out the functions of the Corporation, being equipment installed before 1 January 1988; and
   (b) perform any act or operation necessary for the purpose of inspecting, maintaining, or repairing any such equipment.
-(2) A certificate under the seal of the Corporation containing a statement that any equipment of a kind referred to in subsection (1) of this section was installed before the 1st day of January 1988 shall be admissible in evidence in any proceedings and shall, in the absence of proof to the contrary, constitute proof of that statement.
+(2) A certificate under the seal of the Corporation containing a statement that any equipment of a kind referred to in subsection (1) was installed before 1 January 1988 shall be admissible in evidence in any proceedings and shall, in the absence of proof to the contrary, constitute proof of that statement.
-(3) The power to enter upon land conferred by subsection (1) of this section shall be subject to the following conditions:
+(3) The power to enter upon land conferred by subsection (1) shall be subject to the following conditions:
   (a) entry to the land shall be made only by an officer, employee, or agent of the Corporation authorised by it in writing, or by persons under the immediate control of such an officer, employee, or agent:
   (b) reasonable notice of the intention to enter shall be given, and the provisions of Part 10 of Te Ture Whenua Maori Act 1993 shall apply in respect of notices served in the circumstances set out in that Part of that Act:
   (c) entry shall be made at reasonable times:
   (d) the officer, employee, or agent shall have with him or her, and shall produce on initial entry and subsequently if required to do so, evidence of his or her identity and authority.
-(4) Subsection (3) of this section shall not apply where the entry is necessary in circumstances of probable danger to life or property.
+(4) Subsection (3) shall not apply where the entry is necessary in circumstances of probable danger to life or property.
 (5) Any equipment owned by the Corporation that is fixed to or installed over or under the land and is not owned by the Corporation shall be deemed to be lawfully fixed or installed and shall continue to be fixed or installed until the Corporation otherwise decides, and no person other than the Corporation shall have any interest in any such equipment by reason only of having an interest in the land.

 ### 26 Obligation to notify all accidents and incidents